wwei23/0xff/README.md

 [![Screenshot](https://i.cloudup.com/hwasYfHBxC.png)](https://i.cloudup.com/hwasYfHBxC.png)

-That screenshot is fake, by the way.
-I never reached 2048 :smile:

 ## Contributing
 Changes and improvements are more than welcome!
 Feel free to fork and open a pull request.
 Please make your changes in a specific branch and request to pull into `master`!
 If you can, please make sure the game fully works before sending the PR, as that will help speed up the process.

 You can find the same information in the [contributing guide.](https://github.com/gabrielecirulli/2048/blob/master/CONTRIBUTING.md)

 ## License
-2048 is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)
+0xff is licensed under the [MIT license.](https://github.com/gabrielecirulli/2048/blob/master/LICENSE.txt)

 ## Donations
 Send donations to Gabriele's BTC address: `1Ec6onfsQmoP9kkL3zkpB6c5sA4PVcXU2i`.
 Thank you very much!